 M.Acc. degrees focus on the core area of accounting and its principles, with typical degree specializations in concentrations such as assurance, reporting, and taxation.

 Master's in accounting programs require students to complete core courses on the theory and practice of accounting, including:

 Advanced managerial and cost accounting

 You may also have the opportunity to take other cross-functional courses such as economics, leadership, and business communications.

-If you’re looking to build on your accounting interest with practical expertise, a graduate degree can broaden your abilities and skill sets in the following areas of study:
+If you’re looking to build on your accounting interest with practical expertise, a comparative look at the master's in accounting vs. the MBA reveals that either graduate degree can broaden your abilities and skill sets.
+However, an online master's in accounting degree focuses mainly on the following areas of study: